Johndsalas/netflix_genre_labeler/README.md

             * positive results would be predicted as comedy
             * negative results would be predicted as non-comedy
     * Review model evaluation code for inefficiencies to address the evaluation run time issues
-    * Try tests on a different genre to see to they produce similar results
+    * Try tests on a different genre to see if they produce similar results
 * Once model accuracy can be confirmed at 80% or higher on at least one genre the next step is to create a pipeline to acquire, prepare, build and evaluate models that predict True/False for each genre in the dataset and evaluate the accuracy of models that are prepared as a part of this pipeline